bolee222/art-sonification-survey/content/docs/Ponify Demo/index.md

 ---

+This paper introduced a new paradigm of integrating posture recognition and analysis framework with artwork sonification methods, as a way of conveying dynamic perceptions accompanied with paintings through sounds.
 The below demonstrates the musical sounds that were automatically generated via Ponify, using a painting image as an input.

 ##### POSIFY DEMO